alexander-sholohov/msk144decoder/README.md

 ### MSK144 Stream Decoder.

 **Input:** Reads audio stream from stdin.
 Format: 12000 samples per second, 16 bits signed, mono.
 **Output:** Prints decoded lines to stdout, optionally writes log files and posts results to a specific HTTP service.

+Despite the repository has name msk144* it also includes jt65decoder and q65decoder.
+These decoders act in the similar way.
+They accept infinite stream at input, start recording at proper T/R interval, feed the consumed stream to decoder, repeat that process again in the loop.

 **How to compile:**